dvlab-research/LLaMA-VID/README.md

 For video-based dataset, please download the 2.5M subset from [WebVid](https://maxbain.com/webvid-dataset/) and ActivityNet dataset from [official website](http://activity-net.org/download.html) or [video-chatgpt](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/docs/train_video_chatgpt.md).
 If you want to perform evaluation, please also download corresponding files from [here](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/quantitative_evaluation/README.md).

+As for long video tuning, please download the long video data from [MovieNet](https://movienet.github.io/) and our construced long video QA pairs from [here](https://huggingface.co/datasets/YanweiLi/LLaMA-VID-Data).

 For meta info, please download the following files and organize them as in [Structure](#structure).

 | Data file name | Size |